12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 The challenge with passive aggression is that it’s hard to point it out or respond appropriately at the moment because it comes out of nowhere.

-You’ll be having a completely normal conversation and then bam! they slip in one passive-aggressive sentence in the middle and then continue to converse as if nothing happened.
+You’ll be having a completely normal conversation and then bam!
+They slip in one passive-aggressive sentence in the middle and then continue to converse as if nothing happened.

 Now if you confront them, they’ll deny it (gaslighting) since they never lost composure, and then you’ll look bad for making things up out of thin air.